|6mg / 600mcg||9 patches||£27.00|

 Seek advice from a doctor before using Evra if any of the following apply to you:

 Certain medications can interfere with the way Evra works, causing it to be less effective:

 Other forms of combined hormonal contraceptives include the pill and vaginal ring.
-These type of contraceptives are not suitable for all women however, as they increase the risk of experiencing blood clots.
+However, combined contraceptives are not suitable for all women, as they increase the risk of blood clots.
 While this is rare, if you have certain medical conditions or medical history, combined hormonal contraceptives will not be safe for you to use.

 The patch can cause skin irritation but this can be minimised by applying it to a different area of the body each time.
 For example, if you placed it on your lower back one week, you may want to apply it to the stomach or bum the next week.
 Ensure you don't apply it to areas which tight clothing rub against, like the waistband of your jeans.
 This can increase the risk of skin irritation and may cause the patch to fall off.

 The patch is just as effective as the combined pill, being over 99% effective when it is used correctly.
-This involves applying and changing it on time and replacing it if it does fall off.
+This involves applying and changing it on time and replacing it if it falls off.
 The patch is also affected by the same medications as the pill but because the hormones are not passing through your digestive system, vomiting will not cause Evra to be less effective.